Flower

 Fertilization

-Strawberries produce runners (stolons) to propagate.
-Pruning some runners helps concentrate the plant’s energy on fruit production.
+Strawberries propagate through runners.
+To improve fruit yield, prune some runners to concentrate the plant’s energy on fruit production.

 Conclusion